Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

 Louisa May Alcott House

-I remember reading Little Women as I was growing up, so I was super excited to walk through and see the Louisa May Alcott House.
-This house was built in 1690 and it has been preserved to look exactly like it did when the Alcotts lived there.
+The Louisa May Alcott House was built in the 1690s and it has been preserved to look exactly like it did when the Alcotts lived there.
+I remember reading Little Women growing up, so it was exciting walking through the Louisa May Alcott House.
 I could almost hear the characters of Little Women come to life as I saw where the family put on their little shows.

 Lexington was the place the American Revolution began.
 Here you will find the